technomada/cloud-from-scratch/apps/README.md

 Get your creative juices flowing with this list of applications to install to your cloud.

+For CFS instructions click the name left of "--"

+For generic click the url right of "--"

 ## Cloud Management
 * OpenFaaS -- https://www.openfaas.com/